Chinese mortgage boycott: Pre-COVID-19

 One of the key reasons for the Chinese mortgage boycott is a result of the previous high demand for housing.
 The rise of the middle-class in China since the early 2000s precipitated a substantial investment in property, with many channelling savings into real estate as given the widely-held perception of Chinese property as one of the most stable forms of investment, with house prices averaging an annual 10% growth since 2006.
 As a result of this market stability and the shift towards neoliberal economics, individuals were able to borrow higher sums of money to purchase second or third homes with the intention of reselling for a higher price.
 The overall property price increase was fueled by rising land costs rather than construction costs (as a result of urbanisation); thus, much of the money invested by the population was allocated towards buying land rather than construction itself (Global Business Review, 2022).
 So, “when the time came to pay for construction, they would sell more unbuilt flats and use that money instead”.
 The faith that Chinese citizens had in the housing market and the purportedly ‘secure’ investment that real estate appeared allowed this process to flourish.
 This was a positive investment for the middle class as a result of both the increasing house prices and the lack of property tax.
-Property is estimated to make up between 17-29 percent of GDP in 2022, highlighting how reliant the Chinese economy is on the property sector.
+Property is estimated to make up between 17 and 29 percent of GDP in 2022, highlighting how reliant the Chinese economy is on the property sector.
 The pre-sale property model came into play as a result of the lack of housing in major cities, and, as Chinese citizens (prospective buyers) worried about rising house costs, they became willing to purchase property that was not yet constructed.
 Presently, 85% of Chinese households are purchased through pre-sale, an increase from 50 percent in 2005.
 Following 20 years of high-speed development, there has been a shift in the Chinese housing market.
 In the early 2000s China experienced an excessive population growth, implying an increasing number of buyers; however, as population growth slowed, the relative number of prospective buyers decreased.
 Accordingly, demand for new housing fell, and the funds allocated towards housing construction decreased, leaving many citizens paying mortgages on homes where building had halted.